Matt Olson Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

+- The Brewers pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Brewers have the 10th-ranked team ERA among all MLB pitching staffs (3.95).
+- The Brewers have the eighth-ranked team ERA among all MLB pitching staffs (3.89).

-- Brewers pitchers combine to rank 21st in baseball in home runs surrendered (120 total, 1.2 per game).
+- Brewers pitchers combine to allow 124 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- Teheran (2-4) gets the starting nod for the Brewers in his 10th start of the season.
-He has a 4.01 ERA in 51 2/3 innings pitched, with 35 strikeouts.
+- Houser makes the start for the Brewers, his 12th of the season.
+He is 3-2 with a 3.86 ERA and 49 strikeouts through 63 2/3 innings pitched.

-- In his last time out on Tuesday, the right-hander tossed 4 2/3 innings against the Philadelphia Phillies, giving up four earned runs while surrendering seven hits.
+- In his most recent outing on Saturday against the Atlanta Braves, the righty tossed six innings, giving up three earned runs while surrendering six hits.

-- In nine games this season, the 32-year-old has a 4.01 ERA and 6.1 strikeouts per nine innings, while allowing a batting average of .238 to opposing batters.
+- The 30-year-old has amassed an ERA of 3.86, with 7 strikeouts per nine innings, in 13 games this season.
+Opponents have a .291 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.